Israeli Couscous Salad Recipe

 Dope beats, fresh eats, best life.
-Enjoy this delicious and feeling creamy Israeli couscous for a weeknight gourmet solution!
+Enjoy this delicious and filling vegan Israeli couscous salad for a weeknight gourmet solution!

-For another quick Gourmet dinner featuring Israeli couscous try this Grilled Scallops with Israeli Couscous.
+For another quick Gourmet Israeli couscous recipes try this Grilled Scallops with Israeli Couscous.

 Creamy Israeli Couscous with Mushrooms and Kale